Just unboxed a new LiftMaster? Haven’t programmed it yet?

 Test the updated PIN by entering it on the keypad and pressing “Enter.”
 If the door opens or closes, the change is successful.
 Repeat the process if the door doesn’t respond.

-At Allied Doors, we’re dedicated to keeping your garage door operating smoothly and safely, from installation to hurricane preparation.
-Family-owned and proudly serving South Florida for over 50 years, we operate from the Keys to Vero Beach.
-More than just a service provider, we’re your family in the garage door business.
+Family-owned and proudly serving South Florida from the Keys to Vero Beach, we’re not just a company — we’re your family in the garage door business.

 Contact us today to see how we can meet your garage door needs!